Flag Day History

 - 17-year-old Bob Heft, a student, redesigned his family's 48-star flag and stitched on 50 stars when it seemed that Alaska, and then Hawaii, would achieve statehood.
 Heft sent the flag to his congressmen who presented the flag to President Eisenhower.
 On July 4, 1960, Eisenhower and Heft stood together to watch the new 50-star flag raised for the first time.

-- You can visit the actual "Star-Spangled Banner" flag that survived the 25-hour-long shelling of Fort McHenry in Baltimore (during the War of 1812), the very flag that inspired Francis Scott Key to compose "The Star-Spangled Banner."
-It's undergoing a decades-long preservation project at the Smithsonian since 1999.
+- Visit the actual "Star-Spangled Banner" flag, opens a new window at the Smithsonian Museum, the same flag that survived the 25-hour-long shelling of Fort McHenry in Baltimore (during the War of 1812), and the very flag that inspired Francis Scott Key to compose "The Star-Spangled Banner."
+It's undergoing a decades-long preservation project at the Smithsonian, opens a new window since 1999.

 - Did you know flying the flag upside down is a sign of distress?
-So says the Flag Code.
+So says the Flag Code, opens a new window.

 - Flying an American flag at your house?
 Etiquette says the flag should be illuminated by sunlight or another light source when on display.

 - Want more facts?
-Visit PBS.com's "A Capital Fourth" to keep learning!
+Visit PBS.com's "A Capital Fourth", opens a new window to keep learning!